 Kate St James

-Kate’s early working life was as a journalist in London followed by a successful career in high end residential, commercial, hospitality, health and aged-care interior design in Australia with her own company, The Design Works.
-Clients included TriCare; Futurecare Pty Ltd, Glenvale Villas Pty Ltd, Retirement Plus Pty Ltd, TLF Developments, Devine Constructions, Endeavour Foundation and Country Comfort Hotels, along with residential clients in Brisbane, Gold Coast, Sydney, Tasmania and London.
+Kate’s early working life was as a journalist in London followed by a successful career in high end residential, commercial, hospitality, health, and aged-care interior design in Australia with her own company, The Design Works.
+Clients included Tri-Care; Futurecare Pty Ltd, Glenvale Villas Pty Ltd, Retirement Plus Pty Ltd, TLF Developments, Devine Constructions, Endeavour Foundation and Country Comfort Hotels, along with residential clients in Brisbane, Gold Coast, Sydney, Tasmania, and London.

-Kate has written three e-books on sustainable design and interiors – Greening Your Home and Your Life, Interior Focus and Future-Proofing Your Interiors – and contributed chapters on sustainable design in Create Your Dream Sanctuary by Victoria Millar-Wise and Healthy Planet, Healthy People, Healthy Home by Helen Edwards.
+Kate has written three e-books on sustainable design and interiors – Greening Your Home and Your Life, Interior Focus and Future-Proofing Your Interiors – and contributed chapters on sustainable design in Create Your Dream Sanctuary by Victoria Millar-Wise and Healthy Planet, Healthy People, Healthy Home by Dr Helen Edwards.

-Kate has judged many design awards throughout the years including the Building Designers Awards, Green Interior Awards, Timber Design Awards, and several student design awards.
+She has judged many design awards throughout the years including the Building Designers Awards, Green Interior Awards, Timber Design Awards, and several student design awards.

-Her vision has always been to promote an awareness of Australian and international architecture and design to demonstrate to the wider community the meaningful way it can impact on our lives.
+Kate’s vision has always been to promote an awareness of Australian and international architecture and design to demonstrate to the wider community the meaningful way it can impact on our lives.

 “Everybody has the right to experience good design”

-Kate St James, Dip ID, CKD, FDIA
+Kate St James, DipID, FDIA

 Catherine Whitting is an artist, interior designer, interior decorator, colour consultant and property stylist who has been consulting and transforming interiors for her clients since 1999.
 Catherine currently consults in residential and commercial interior design specialising in sustainable product specification, personalisation and business branding.